Board of Directors

 Matthew Alcide, Director (President), comes from a diverse background with significant experience in both the nonprofit and funeral industries.
 He is currently the Development Director for Inscape Publico, a nonprofit architecture firm in D.C.
 Prior to joining the firm Matt was the development professional for the Landscape Architecture Foundation and the Alice Ferguson Foundation.
 Matt is a native of Long Island, where he spent five years working at a local funeral home.
 In addition to many nonprofit leadership and volunteer activities, Matt also is the President of Alcide Consulting, which offers fundraising, design and marketing services to small businesses and nonprofits.

-Lee Webster, Director (Secretary), is a writer, hospice volunteer, home funeral guide and a public speaker on the benefits and how-to’s of home funerals and green burials.
+Lee Webster, Director (Treasurer), is a writer, hospice volunteer, home funeral guide and a public speaker on the benefits and how-to’s of home funerals and green burials.
 She is also the Director of New Hampshire Funeral Resources and the current President of the National Home Funeral Alliance.
 Her career spans over 30 years in the areas of public relations and development, including writing grants, case statements and easements for several conservation groups and health agencies in the non-profit sector.

-Merilynne Rush, Director, is a former home birth midwife and hospice nurse, is a Natural Death Care Educator who teaches individuals, families and groups about how to care for their deceased loved ones at home (home funeral).
+Merilynne Rush, Director (Secretary), is a former home birth midwife and hospice nurse, is a Natural Death Care Educator who teaches individuals, families and groups about how to care for their deceased loved ones at home (home funeral).
 She is also a trained Advance Care Planning Facilitator through the Gunderson Health System.
 She was secretary of the National Home Funeral Alliance and founded and co-facilitates a monthly Death Café in Ann Arbor, Michigan.